realcopacetic/skin.copacetic/README.md

 ### Changelog
 ---
+**1.1.22**
+- Added navigation from new infoscreen extra details pane.
+Pressing down will navigate to widgets.
+Still to do:
+- login background
+- Make consistent overlay on embedded videoplayer for live tv and fade it out when screensaver kicks in
+- Fix video playlist

 **1.1.21**
 - Added a fallback label for when clearlogo is not present in home screen background slideshow https://github.com/realcopacetic/skin.copacetic/issues/120
 - Refined now playing expressions to make for better matching of currently displayed tv show/ season list item to videoplayer tvshowdibid.
 This will avoid two shows with the same name both showing as playing now when an episode from one is played https://github.com/realcopacetic/skin.copacetic/issues/100
 - Added studio flag for Mubi https://github.com/realcopacetic/skin.copacetic/issues/119
 - Added extra condition preventing windowopen animation on Home screen background artwork when returning to the homescreen immediately after ending playback of a video (Window.Previous(fullscreenvideo) + !Player.HasVideo).
 The reason for this is that, for an unknown reason, the window open animation was not triggering in this particular instance, causing the homescreen background not to load until navigating to another window and back to home.
-- Cleaned up some naming conventions between script.copacetic.helper and skin.copacetic Still to do:
+- Cleaned up some naming conventions between script.copacetic.helper and skin.copacetic
-- login background
-- Make consistent overlay on embedded videoplayer for live tv and fade it out when screensaver kicks in

 **1.1.20**
 - Added additional details to info screens for local movies and episodes.
 Access 'Details' tab by pressing left on the infoscreen menu.